-- 1. For a paper-based test, darken the circle on the affected student's answer sheet denoting "administrative error." - For a computer-based test, indicate the "Invalid Test" in the NexteraTM administration system.
-Directions for setting Testing Status Codes can be found on page A-73 in Appendix Y, NexteraTM Administration System of this manual. - 2.
+- 1. For a paper-based test, darken the circle on the affected student's answer sheet denoting "administrative error." - For a computer-based test, indicate the "administrative error" in the Nextera[TM] Administration System.
+Directions for setting Testing Status Codes can be found on page A-73 in Appendix Y: Nextera[TM] Administration System of this manual. - 2.
 Notify the RIC or Large-City Scanning Center of the administrative error.
 In order to expedite accurate reporting, provide the BEDS Code, School Name, Subject, Grade, and NYSSIS IDs. - 3.
-In the Student Information Repository System (SIRS), in the Assessment Standard Achieved Code field, students will be coded as "administrative error with Standard Achieved Code of 97." - 4.
+In the Student Information Repository System (SIRS), in the Assessment Standard Achieved Code field, students must be coded as "administrative error with Standard Achieved Code of 97."
+Please work with your RIC or Large-City Scanning Center to make sure these students are reported properly in SIRS. - 4.
 On the verification reports, a student for whom an administrative error occurred will not receive a valid score and will appear as "not tested." - 5.
-If a student's test is deemed to be an administrative error after the student's testing record has been transmitted to Questar, the RIC or Large-City Scanning Center must be contacted and asked to submit a request to the Office of Information and Reporting Services to override the score to the Standard Achieved Code of "97" indicating administrative error.
+If a student's test is deemed to be an administrative error after the student's testing record has been transmitted to Questar, it is the responsibility of the principal to contact their RIC or